1. Most pool stores provide free water analysis. Take advantage of it. The best way to learn about your water chemistry is by working with an expert.

 · Thoroughly clean all steps, ladder etc. Pay particular attention to the underside of ladder treads, a favorite place for algae.

 10. When planting and maintaining foliage around the pool/deck area, keep all fertilizers away from the pool.
 Some fertilizers react with chlorine in the pool and cause a perpetual chlorine demand.
+Algae is also a plant.
+Getting fertilizer in the pool could cause an algae bloom.

 11. Learn the function of your control valves in your pool plumbing.
 Mark each valve clearly; skimmer, main drain, etc. with a permanent marker.